-- 3.39 The SELEP ensures there is appropriate local engagement (with public and private stakeholders, and the general public) to inform key decisions around future SELEP strategy development.
-This includes subregional events and regular updates to stakeholders through a range of social media.
-As part of the Local Industrial Strategy development and wider team activities, measures will be put in place to evidence engagement, including a log of engagement activity.

-- 3.40 The SELEP actively cooperates and engages constructively with stakeholders and other regeneration organisations.
-These include:

-- (a) Government departments;

-- (b) subnational bodies;

-- (c) Local Authorities;

-- (d) third sector representatives;

-- (e) the general public;

-- (f) the local business community;

-- (g) community interest groups;

-- (h) universities and research institutions;

-- (i) Mayoral Combined Authorities (MCAs); and

-- (j) other LEPs.

-- 3.41 The SELEP works collaboratively on projects or decisions which are likely to have an effect across MCA or LEP borders or significantly affect the plans of another MCA or LEP.

-- 3.42 A forward plan of funding decisions is published 28 days in advance of Accountability Board meetings to provide awareness of forthcoming decisions to the Accountability Board, and to enable the opportunity for comments to be raised by stakeholders and members of the public in advance of the meeting reports being published.

-- 3.43 The Federated Boards are the primary forum for engagement with local businesses, councils and members of the public.
-The public and private sector knowledge and expertise on the boards enables effective and meaningful engagement of local partners; this informs key decisions, future strategy

-development, the development of projects, and provides delivery of the greatest benefit to the area.
+- P.4.
+In addition to being published on the SELEP Ltd website, all Accountability Board agendas, decisions and minutes are also published on the Accountable Body website and the websites of the six local authorities who are partners to the Accountability Board, which can be accessed at http://cmis.essexcc.gov.uk/essexcmis5/Home.aspx - P.5.
+SELEP Ltd ensures there is appropriate local engagement (with public and private stakeholders, and the general public) to inform key decisions around future strategy development.
+This includes sub-regional events and regular updates to stakeholders through a range of social media.
+As part of the Local Industrial Strategy development and wider team activities, measures will be put in place to evidence engagement, including a log of engagement activity. - P.6.
+SELEP Ltd actively cooperates and engages constructively with stakeholders and other regeneration organisations.
+These include: - P.6.1.
+Government departments; - P.6.2. subnational bodies; - P.6.3.
+Local Authorities; - P.6.4. third sector representatives; - P.6.5. the general public; - P.6.6. the local business community; - P.6.7. community interest groups; - P.6.8. universities and research institutions; - P.6.9.
+Mayoral Combined Authorities (MCAs); and - P.6.10. other LEPs. - P.7.
+SELEP Ltd works collaboratively on projects or decisions which are likely to have an effect across MCA or LEP borders or significantly affect the plans of another MCA or LEP. - P.8.
+A forward plan of funding decisions is published 28 days in advance of Accountability Board meetings to provide awareness of forthcoming decisions to the Accountability Board, and to enable the opportunity for comments to be raised by stakeholders and members of the public in advance of the meeting reports being published. - P.9.
+The Federated Boards are the primary forum for engagement with local businesses, councils and members of the public.
+The public and private sector knowledge and expertise on the boards enables effective and meaningful engagement of local partners; this informs key decisions, future strategy development, the development of projects, and provides delivery of the greatest benefit to the area.